MarceloMuriel/WPMobileApps/readme.txt

 updated.
 You can use mqTranslate instead which is a fork of that plugin compatible up to WordPress 3.9.2.
 * WPMobile Apps support localization.
 By default, it will set the default settings in your WordPress local (e.g. en_US).
 If you use a multi-lingual site with a plugin (such as mqTranslate) you have to enter the corresponding text in the App settings.
-For example, for a multi-lingual label for the Contact us app it would be: <!--:en-->Contact us<!--:--><!--:fr-->Contactez-nous<!--:-->.
+For example, for a multi-lingual label for the Contact us app, it would be: <!--:en-->Contact us<!--:--><!--:fr-->Contactez-nous<!--:-->.
 Your plugin will display the correct language on your website.